 The overall goal for Swedish development assistance in Zimbabwe is democratic development characterized by respect for human rights.
 In 2001, in response to a serious deterioration of respect for human rights Sweden diverted its support to civil society and UN agencies.
 In recent years, an earlier comprehensive humanitarian response has increasingly been superseded by development aid.

 About half of the Swedish aid is channeled through multilateral organizations.
 This includes the UNICEF country program to support health, education, gender equality and child protection.
 Sweden also support African Development Bank programs for rehabilitation of infrastructure for water, sanitation and electricity.
 The other half is channeled through civil society organizations, which, inter alia, work with protection of human rights, election observations, promotion of gender equality and combating corruption.

-The annual volume of Swedish aid to Zimbabwe is about SEK 200 million.
-Sweden's current strategy plan for assistance to Zimbabwe will expire in December 2014 and the
+The annual volume of Swedish aid to Zimbabwe amounts to about SEK 200-220 million.

 Trade and Investment